PeixotoLab/RNAseq_sleep_developmentShank3/03_functional_enrichment_analysis/readme.txt

-# This section contains files for functional enrichment analysis
+# This section contains scripts for functional enrichment analysis